 First Day of Term

 School begins with First Bell at 8.30am

 On the first day of a new academic year the children should be sent to their new class teachers in the lower playground.
 The teachers will be standing with a class flag so everyone knows where to go.
 The Pre-Kindergarten teachers will come to the double atrium doors (also with a flag) and will welcome children into Pre-Kindergarten from there.

-Thereafter when the first bell goes at 8.45 a.m., the children line up in the playground according to their classes until sent into their classrooms by the teacher on duty.
-The second bell goes at 9.00 am when the school goes over to assembly in the school gym.
-During the first term Kindergarten as well as Pre-Kindergarten pupils are taken directly to their classrooms by parents.
+Thereafter when the first bell goes at 8.30am, the Years 1-6 children line up in the playground according to their classes until sent into their classrooms by the teacher on duty.
+The second bell goes at 8.45am when the Pre-Kindergarten and Kindergarten children line up in the playground until sent to the classrooms by the teachers on duty.
+At the third bell at 9.00am the children go over to assembly in the school gym.
+During the first term Kindergarten and Pre-Kindergarten pupils are taken directly to their classrooms by parents.
 From the first day back in the Spring Term however Kindergarten normally line up with the rest of the school.

 (Children may be brought to their classrooms at 8.30am for early drop off)

 Kindergarten: 8.45am to 3.30pm (Children may be brought to their classrooms at 8.30am for early drop off).